Table of Contents

 The digestion of fat

-The fats that we most commonly absorb from food are triglycerides, which consist of one glycerol molecule and are linked to three fatty acid molecules.
+The fats that we most commonly absorb from food are triglycerides, which consist of one glycerol molecule linked to three fatty acid molecules.

 - lingual lipase